jimvb55/docker-bamboo-agent-base/README.md

 * `AGENT_EPHEMERAL_FOR_KEY` (default: NONE)

-  If used, the image will be launched in the ephemeral agents' mode, the value itself specifies the purpose for spawning the agent.
-It needs to be a valid ResultKey
+  If used together with `AGENT_EPHEMERAL_TEMPLATE_ID`, the image will be launched in the ephemeral agents' mode, the value itself specifies the purpose for spawning the agent.
+It needs to be a valid ResultKey.

+* `AGENT_EPHEMERAL_TEMPLATE_ID` (default: NONE)

+  If used together with `AGENT_EPHEMERAL_FOR_KEY`, the image will be launched in the ephemeral agents' mode, the value itself specifies the template ID the agent is launched within.

 * `KUBE_NUM_EXTRA_CONTAINERS` (default: 0)

   The number of extra containers that run in parallel with the Bamboo Agent.
-We make sure these extra containers are run before the Agent kick in
+We make sure these extra containers are run before the Agent kick in.

 # Extending base image